Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Geography/Baedoor_Continent/Rossevette_Islands/Cities/Asalexandriasi.md

 It hosts the minimal amount of housing needed for nearby mine to operate, resource logging and providing functional transport of resources down the river.

-Asalexandriasi emptied out due to many its inhabitants moving to Ascaron due to difficult conditions making it hard to feed population of the village.
+Asalexandriasi emptied out due to many its inhabitants moving to Ascaron because of difficult conditions making it hard to feed population of the village.
 The fact was only emphasized by rare bandit encounters that villagers needed to deal with.
 Ascaron Realm ruler therefore announced subsidising food deliveries upstream and more focused